innoave/surrealdb-migrate/README.md

 * execution time

 SurrealDB-Migrate records executed migrations in a dedicated migrations-table in the database.
 The default name of the migrations-table is `migrations`.
-The user can configure a custom name for this migrations-table by settings the parameter `migrations-table = "schema_version"` or setting the environment variable `SURMIG_DATABASE_MIGRATIONS_TABLE=schema_version`.
-If both, the parameter in the configuration file and the environment variable, are set the value of the environment variable overrides the value specified in the configuration file.
+The user can configure a custom name for the migrations-table by settings the parameter `migrations-table = "schema_version"` or setting the environment variable `SURMIG_DATABASE_MIGRATIONS_TABLE=schema_version`.
+If both the parameter in the configuration file and the environment variable are set, the value of the environment variable overrides the value specified in the configuration file.

 ### Modified migrations